Trans-Vietnam: Northwest to Northeast

 Meals: B, L, D, S

 We climb away from town on a lovely, gentle gradient well-surfaced road before swooping down to the valley below.
-The hills are bedecked with cinnamon trees - the leaves are fermented for oil, the roots used for spice, and the wood itself is stripped for ply-wood whilst the centre of the trunk goes for broom handles, today ride is cinnamon scented.
+The hills are bedecked with cinnamon trees - the leaves are fermented for oil, the roots used for spice, and the wood itself is stripped for plywood whilst the trunk's centre goes for broom handles, today ride is cinnamon scented.

 Meals: B, L, D, S

 A day of two distinct halves lays ahead as we set off this morning.
-A fairly flat and quiet rural road leads us through agricultural valleys, all maze and rice and dotted with traditional thatch-roofed wooden houses.
+A relatively flat and quiet rural road leads us through agricultural valleys of maize and rice and dotted with traditional thatch-roofed wooden houses.
 Following a picnic lunch, this pastoral scene gives way to an altogether deserted byway undulating through jungle glad karst mountains.

 Meals: B, L, D, S

-On a winding rural road bereft of traffic we wind and climb through jungle-clad hills as we make our way towards our rest day location at Ba Be National Park.
-Awaiting us at the midway point is perhaps the tour’s biggest challenge as we climb ever higher on a twisting byway that rewards us with stunning views of the wild valley below.
-Gaining 500 vertical meters in just 5 kilometres the road is as challenging as the views are stunning, with the mountains and jungle of Ba Be stretching to the distance.
-At the foot of our descent a narrow concrete lane leads us through the park to the luxury resort where, for the next two nights, we can rest and recharge.
+We wind and climb through jungle-clad hills on a winding rural road empty of traffic as we make our way towards our rest day location at Ba Be National Park.
+Awaiting us at the midway point is perhaps the tour's most significant challenge as we climb ever higher on a twisting byway that rewards us with stunning views of the wild valley below.
+Gaining 500 vertical meters in just 5 kilometres, the road is as challenging as the views are spectacular, with the mountains and jungle of Ba Be stretching to the distance.
+At the foot of our descent, a narrow concrete lane leads us through the park to tonight's accommodation.

 Meals: B, L, D, S

-Hopefully well-rested, we have a long day ahead of us as we set off this morning.
-As always the roads are quiet, and for the most part gently undulating.
+A long day awaits as we set off this morning.
+As always, the roads are quiet and generally gently undulating.
 Whilst the morning is on a wider smooth road, the afternoon's ride sees us on a delightful narrow country lane, winding through farming communities where a couple of gentle climbs challenge us before we reach our out of town guest house.

 Meals: B, L, D, S